 This Action Plan may pursue six additional outcomes through 2023.
 These include:

 - Review and refine the Coalition’s Bogota Principles, if necessary, to ensure alignment with global best practices in the medical technology sector;

 - Demonstrate that each industry association has established an ethics committee that holds routine sessions to uphold the code of ethics and to support Coalition participation;

 - Support and promote an impact assessment on the benefits of ethical business conduct and integrity in the medical technology sector across the Western Hemisphere;

-- Pursue one national-level, unified code of ethics that covers multiple medical device industry associations (manufacturers, diagnostics, and distributors) within each country;
+- Pursue Consensus Frameworks to drive alignment across codes of ethics that covers multiple medical device industry associations (manufacturers, diagnostics, and distributors) and other stakeholders within each country;

 - Launch Coalition distributor compliance portal and certification mechanism, aligned with a global medical technology sector distributor portal and certification mechanism; and

 - Launch a network of medical device experts, including diagnostics, to develop business ethics curriculum and to implement the curriculum through training with industry associations.

 This Action Plan will be overseen by the Coalition’s Executive Committee as set in the “Terms of Governance.”
 The Coalition’s Technical Secretariat may support the Executive Committee to achieve the outcomes in this Action Plan.